Ehenryz/GunVioAnalysis/README.md

 have the highest gun violence related deaths?
 3. What changes over time does the data show relating to gun violence incidents frequency?
 Have incidents increased or decreased over time?
-4. Which age group has the highest frequency of gun violence incidents?
-5. Does gender play a role in the incidents of gun violence?
+4. Does gender play a role in the incidents of gun violence?